 CLMs funds are public money and the CLMs are wholly accountable for the relevant funds under their control.
 To help ensure compliance and best practice, the department’s CLM Procurement Code of Conduct details the principles and behaviours that CLMs must follow.

 The information below outlines key procurement guidelines for Category 2 non-council CLMs.
 These are aligned to NSW Government procurement policies.
 For further advice on procurement contact the department.
-Information is also available on the NSW Government procurement website.
+Information is also available on the Buy NSW website.

 CLM procurement processes should aim to engage a supplier that offers the best value for money.
 This is not necessarily the same as selecting the cheapest supplier.
 When making procurement decisions you should take into account things such as: